In Interest of XCB (Tex.App.- Houston [14th Dist.] July 30, 2009)(Subst. op. by Anderson)

 termination of the parents' rights.
 In the petition, DFPS alleged that Brown considered himself to be the

-sought to terminate the rights of Floyd Walker, alleged to be the father of J.W.C., and Sherrie Chatman, the
+further sought to terminate the rights of Floyd Walker, alleged to be the father of J.W.C., and Sherrie

-children's mother.
-On April 25, 2007, the trial court ordered Brown to submit to genetic testing to determine
+Chatman, the children's mother.
+On April 25, 2007, the trial court ordered Brown to submit to genetic

 mother's sister.
 According to Brown, while at their aunt's home, the children's mother arrived and